-Balance: Turn the "BAL" control behind the "FADE" knob to move the sound between the right and left speakers if you do not have the Delco/Bose system.
-With the Delco/Bose system, your speakers are electronically balanced.
+BAL: Turn the control behind the FADE knob to move the sound between the right and left speakers.

-Fade: Turn the "FADE" knob to move the sound between the front and rear speakers.
-Note that, with the Delco/Bose system, if you turn the knob all the way to "F" or "R," you may still get some sound from the opposite speakers.
+FADE: Turn this knob to move the sound between the front and rear speakers.
+Turn it counterclockwise to hear more sound from the front speakers and clockwise to hear more sound from the rear speakers.
+Note that if you turn the knob all the way to F or R, you may still get some sound from the opposite speakers.

-To Play a Cassette Tape
+Playing a Cassette Tape